Computing Equilibria in Games with Stochastic Action Sets: Computing Equilibria in GSAS

 \section{Computing Equilibria in GSAS}

 In this section, we focus on the problem of NE computation in 2p0s-GSAS.
-There are three main regimes which are of interest. (i) The \textbf{small-support} regime, where $\mathcal{S}$ is small such that $\rho$ is known exactly (as in~\cref{ex:rps}). (ii) The \textbf{oracle-access} setting, where $\mathcal{S}$ may be exponentially large in $A_i$, such that $\rho$ cannot be explicitly enumerated, but can be sampled from or queried in constant time for every $S \in \mathcal{S}$. (iii) The \textbf{sample-access} setting, where $\rho$ is unknown and we only have access to a simulator that samples $S \sim \rho$.

-In regime (i), one could in principle apply off-the-shelf solvers for Bayesian games.
-However, this does not take advantage of the additional structure afforded by GSAS, and typically incur time/space costs linear in the number types, which can be exponential in $\vert A_i\vert$.
-In light of this, our goal is to design a broadly applicable approach that applies to any GSAS and in regime (iii), which is the most restrictive.
+There are three main regimes which are of interest. (i) The \textbf{small-support} regime, where $\mathcal{S}$ is small and $\rho$ is known exactly (cf. \cref{ex:rps}). (ii) The \textbf{oracle-access} setting, where $\mathcal{S}$ is exponentially large in $A_i$ so that $\rho$ cannot be explicitly enumerated, but can be queried in constant time for every $S \in \mathcal{S}$. (iii) The \textbf{sample-access} setting, where $\rho$ is unknown and we only have access to a simulator that samples $S \sim \rho$.
+In regime (i), one could represent the game as a Bayesian game and apply off-the-shelf Bayesian game solvers.
+However, this does not take advantage of the additional structure afforded by GSAS, and incurs runtime costs linear in the number types, which can be exponential in $\vert A_i\vert$ (cf. \cref{appsec:bayesiangame}).
+Our goal is to design a broad approach that applies to any GSAS, even in regime (iii).